Which city is cheaper, Anchorage or Asheville?

 Asheville is popular with backpackers and budget travelers.
 The town has an eclectic vibe that backpackers appreciate.
 There are a few good hostels around town as well as nearby campgrounds that are perfect for budget travelers.

-Anchorage is a good mountain town to visit for backpackers.
+It's common for backpackers to visit Anchorage.
 There are a few good budget places to stay, and backpackers will also have plenty of outdoor wilderness to explore near town.
 It's important to remember that Alaska is known for its challenging wilderness so, unless you're experienced, you should take a guide.

 Asheville and Anchorage both are comparable when exploring on foot.